Network Scrutiny

 Verdict

-For travel esim local ip breakout while you are actually in the United States, Nomad and Jetpac are the defensible defaults as of May 24, 2026—both delivered US exit IPs and ~25–35 ms class medians to public DNS in our audit.
-Jetpac wins short US visits and hotspot-heavy road trips; Nomad wins if you want larger buckets without Jetpac’s lounge-centric upsells.
-Saily is the wrong primary data line for US-local breakout: treat it as a privacy and security wrapper that intentionally centralizes egress in 1Global’s EU hub, and only keep it when that tradeoff helps you more than it hurts.
+For a travel eSIM latency test while you are actually in the United States, Nomad and Jetpac are the defensible defaults as of July 9, 2026—both delivered US exit IPs and ~25–35 ms class medians to public DNS in our audit.
+Jetpac wins short US visits and hotspot-heavy road trips; Nomad wins if you want larger buckets without Jetpac's lounge-centric upsells.
+Saily is the wrong primary data line for US-local breakout: treat it as a privacy and security wrapper that intentionally centralizes egress in 1Global's EU hub, and only keep it when that tradeoff helps you more than it hurts.

 I would not trust any travel eSIM checkout screenshot that lacks an IP check—wholesale contracts rotate quarterly, and the matrix above is already perishable.